-A BROADWAY and West End actress, a former university chaplain and a 72-year-old mature student were among the people receiving degrees and honourary fellowships at the University of Wales, Newport, on Saturday.
+A BROADWAY and West End actress, a former university chaplain and a 72-year-old mature student were among the people receiving degrees and honourary fellowships at the University of Wales, Newport,

 Wendy Boycott, 72, from Penallt in Monmouthshire, received her BA (Hons) in Religious Studies and Philosophy after six years of part-time study at the Caerleon Campus.